 Tin Hau Temple

 Tin Hau is the sea goddess of the Taoist religion and temples dedicated to her are frequently found along the coast.
-This particular one is the oldest on the island, and also worships the Year God and the Hung Shing.
-The architecture is typical of Qing Dynasty with two-hall and one courtyard.
+This particular one is the oldest on the island and also worships the Year Gods and the Hung Shing.
+The architecture is typical of Qing Dynasty with two-hall and one courtyards.

 Tam Tai Sin Temple

-Equally as historic as Tin Hau Temple, the Tam Tai Sin Temple is only a five minutes’ walk away.
-Tam Tai Sin is also known as Tam Kung, who is also a sea deity in the Taoist religion, who was born in Huizhou, China and could cure diseases.
-The islanders used to celebrate Tam Kung Festival, however, it had stopped in the 60s since the population had declined.
+Equally as historic as Tin Hau Temple, the Tam Tai Sin Temple is only a five minutes walk away.
+Tam Tai Sin is also known as Tam Kung, who is also a sea deity in the Taoist religion, who was born in Huizhou, China, and could cure diseases.
+The islanders used to celebrate Tam Kung Festival, however, it stopped in the 60s since the population had declined.

 The best route to visit Tung Ping Chau

-The pier is situated on the eastern side of the island on the southern third.
+The pier is situated on the eastern side of the island in the southern third.
 You can go either clockwise or anticlockwise, however, I would head clockwise to Kau Lau Shek first, passing the Tin Hau temple.
-Then you can continue west pass Lan Kwo Shui, reaching Lung Lok Shui.
-From there, you can either head back to the village next to Sheung Cha Wan for or carry on to Cham Keng Chau before looping back.
+Then you can continue west past Lan Kwo Shui, reaching Lung Lok Shui.
+From there, you can either head back to the village next to Sheung Cha Wan or carry on to Cham Keng Chau before looping back.

 What to bring to Tung Ping Chau

-The good news is that you don’t have to worry too much about not bring enough water and snacks!
-The bad news is that there are little to no shade by the coast, and plenty of mosquito.
+The good news is that you don’t have to worry too much about not bringing enough water and snacks!
+The bad news is that there is little to no shade by the coast and plenty of mosquitoes.
 So here’s what you should bring: